Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 With Lucky Orange, you can segment metrics, device types, and timeframes to learn how users browse and interact with your website.

 Unless you use the Enterprise plan, you can only access Lucky Orange heatmap data for a set number of days (30 or 60 days).
-So you can’t spot patterns over a long period, but you can spot individual user issues that require immediate support.
+You can't spot patterns over a long period, but you can spot individual user issues that require immediate support.

 8. Inspectlet

-What it is: Inspectlet is a heatmapping tool that helps you understand your website visitors' intentions and what they focus on as they browse.
+What it is: Inspectlet is a heatmapping tool that helps you understand your website users' intentions and what they focus on as they browse.

 Feedback and VoC tools

-Aggregated numbers and metrics from tools like Google Analytics leave out important context about user behavior—context your website visitor can add, themselves.
+Aggregated numbers and metrics from tools like Google Analytics leave out important context about user behavior—context your website user can add, themselves.

 • Traditional metrics tell you a CTA has a low conversion rate; feedback tools let you ask users what's stopping them from taking action.